Skip to main content

 Embark upon the Rocky Mountaineer for two days of extraordinary landscapes between Denver and Moab.
 This rail route is filled with highlights best seen by train, including Ruby Canyon and Mount Logan.

-Pass the towering Rockies on the way to Glenwood Springs, and celebrate crossing the Continental Divide with a sparkling wine toast.
-Later, enjoy lore, lunch, and landscapes!
-Hear engaging stories of the region from onboard hosts and delight in dining on a three-course lunch.
-Tour along the Colorado River through picturesque Byers Canyon and Gore Canyon.
+Pass the towering Rockies on the way to Glenwood Springs and celebrate crossing the Continental Divide with a sparkling wine toast.
+Later hear engaging stories of the region from on-board hosts and delight in a three-course lunch.
+Admire the scenery along the Colorado River through picturesque Byers Canyon and Gore Canyon.

 Overnight: Glenwood Springs Lodging (B,L)

-Rested and relaxed, depart Glenwood Springs aboard the Rocky Mountaineer, heading southwest for another day of awe-inspiring views of colorful archways and astounding rock formations.
+This morning board the Rocky Mountaineer to continue the journey southwest for another day of awe-inspiring views of colorful archways and astounding rock formations.

-As the train reaches Moab, you’ll be greeted by its brilliant red sandstone backdrop and a first glimpse of the iconic Arches National Park—a 73,234-acre wonderland of geological marvels.
-Depart the train and travel to downtown Moab.
+As the train approaches Moab notice the brilliant red sandstone backdrop and get an initial glimpse of iconic Arches National Park—a 73,234-acre wonderland of geological marvels.
+Depart the train and transfer to downtown Moab.

-After lunch on your own in Moab, visit Canyonlands National Park—the largest national park in Utah—for guided sightseeing.
+After lunch on your own visit Canyonlands National Park—the largest national park in Utah—for guided sightseeing.
 Canyonlands' diverse landscape promises spectacular views of towering rock pinnacles and striking desert vistas.
-Over time, the Colorado River and its tributaries have carved intricate buttes and river beds into this beautifully rugged terrain.
+Over time the Colorado River and its tributaries have carved intricate buttes and river beds into this beautifully rugged terrain.

 Overnight: Red Cliffs Lodge (B)

-Following breakfast, set out for Arches National Park—featuring more than 2,000 natural sandstone arches.
+Following breakfast set out for Arches National Park—featuring more than 2,000 natural sandstone arches.
 Observe the myriad of unusual rock formations, including Balanced Rock and the world famous Delicate Arch.
-Did you know?
-The enormous sandstone boulder atop Balanced Rock is presumed to weigh approximately 3,577 tons!
-See arch formations that include cliff-wall arches, free-standing arches, pothole arches, and natural bridges.
-In addition, there are 745 species of flora in Arches National Park.
-Hundreds of types of grasses, cacti, evergreens, deciduous trees, flowers, and bushes have adapted to surviving in the harsh conditions.
+See arch formations that include cliff-wall arches, free-standing arches, pothole arches and natural bridges.
+In addition there are 745 species of flora in Arches National Park.
+Hundreds of types of grasses, cacti, evergreens, deciduous trees, flowers and bushes have adapted to surviving in the harsh conditions.

 Overnight: Red Cliffs Lodge (B)